oscc-web/ysyx-website/src/en/project/intro.md

 ## Goal

-In order to solve the current "bottleneck" problem of processor chips and face the future demand for top talents in the computer system field, the "One Student One Chip" teaching team proposed the "Computer System Capability 3.0" processor chip talent training goal\*\*.That is to say, taking open source processor chips as the entry point, using the processor chip agile development method as the experimental method, the computer science (CS) and electronic information engineering (EE) professional courses are designed through the integration, highlighting the integration of science and education and the integration of industry, academia and research.
+In order to solve the current "bottleneck" problem of processor chips and face the future demand for top talents in the computer system field, the "One Student One Chip" teaching team proposed the "Computer System Capability 3.0" processor chip talent training goal.That is to say, taking open source processor chips as the entry point, using the processor chip agile development method as the experimental method, the computer science (CS) and electronic information engineering (EE) professional courses are designed through the integration, highlighting the integration of science and education and the integration of industry, academia and research.
 Paying equal attention to theory and practice, we implement on-silicon processor chip teaching through the teaching tape-out plan, and cultivate top-notch full-stack talents in the field of computer systems.

 The core concept of "One Student One Chip" is **simply "allowing a student to graduate with a processor chip designed by himself"**.
 It is hoped that the threshold of processor chip design can be lowered through a teaching mechanism that pays equal attention to theory and practice, so that more students can participate in every aspect of processor chip design throughout the process.